A low fantasy campaign of grim deeds

 Of knaves, lubberworts and goode folk

 Our players are refugees from the criminal underworld of Kastenburg, creatures drawn from the destitution of that city.
-Mercenaries turned spies, they now consort with agents of the The Flock.
+Mercenaries turned spies, they now consort with agents of The Flock.

 The shadow-witch Lia is an ex-Kastenburg assassin.
 Short and slight, she dresses in layers of baggy clothing that hide her missing left hand, and a threadbare hood that hides her delicate and youthful face.
 Her eyes are dark and shadowed, and her nose is ever-so-slightly crooked.